Dr. Rachael Feigenbaum

 After graduation, Dr. Feigenbaum moved to San Francisco.
 She completed her certification in veterinary acupuncture through the International Veterinary Acupuncture Society in 2003, and has since been integrating Eastern and Western modalities into her practice.
 Dr. Feigenbaum is committed to giving back to the community through volunteering with Pets Are Wonderful Support, where she has served on the Board of Directors, and with Veterinary Street Outreach Services, which provides free vet care to pets of the homeless population of San Francisco.
 In addition to holistic veterinary medicine, her professional interests include treating rabbits, guinea pigs, rodents, and other exotic mammals.

 Dr. Feigenbaum lives with her son Ivan and their dog Millie and their cat Lou.
 She enjoys swimming, hiking at Fort Funston, writing poetry, and making stained glass and mosaic art.

 Dr. Seth Dasho

-Dr. Dasho grew up in both Oakland and the Outerbanks of North Carolina.
+Dr. Seth Dasho grew up in both Oakland and the Outerbanks of North Carolina.
 He attended UC Santa Cruz, pursuing a degree in physics.
-Seth spent the better part of eight years working as a large and small animal technician while attending San Francisco State in order to obtain the prerequisites for veterinary school.
+Dr. Dasho spent the better part of eight years working as a large and small animal technician while attending San Francisco State in order to obtain the prerequisites for veterinary school.
 Dr. Dasho graduated from the UC Davis Veterinary school in 2008.

 After veterinary school, Dr. Dasho moved to the Peninsula to practice small animal medicine and surgery; working in both general practice and emergency settings.
 Seth loves all aspects of being a veterinarian, but has a passion for the rehabilitation and care of older animals.